Setting up a 3D sensor¶

 In our case, the RealSense intrinsics have been calibrated at the factory.
 This leaves only the second step.

-- Extrinsic Parameters: “the extrinsic parameters define the position of the camera center and the camera’s heading in world coordinates” [ref].
-An extrinsic calibration thus tries to find WHERE your camera is relative to some frame of reference, usually the base of a robot or the wrist of a robot.
+Extrinsic Parameters: “the extrinsic parameters define the position of the camera center and the camera’s heading in world coordinates” [ref].
+An extrinsic calibration thus tries to find WHERE your camera is positioned relative to some frame of reference, usually the base or the wrist of a robot.

-- Intrinsic Parameters: When talking about cameras, these parameters define how points in 3D space are projected into a camera image.
+Intrinsic Parameters: Within the context of cameras, these parameters define how points in 3D space are projected into a camera image.
 They encompass internal properties of the camera sensor and lens such as focal length, image sensor format, and principal point.
-An intrinsic calibration tries to solve these
+An intrinsic calibration tries to solve these.

 Setting up Calibration¶

-The calibration for this exercise is based off of an AR Tag.
+The calibration for this exercise is based upon an AR Tag.
 The AR Tag can be found in pick_and_place_support/config.
 Print it off then measure and make note of the actual, printed size of the black square.

 Performing the Extrinsic Calibration¶

-With the hardware set up, it’s time to perform the calibration.
+With the hardware set up, it is time to perform the calibration.
 The code has been written for you in pick_and_place_support/src/extrinsic_calibration.cpp.

 calibration.launch in the pick_and_place_support package.
 Notice the first 5 arguments.